Availity/availity-react/docusaurus/docs/intro.md

 slug: /
 ---

 Availity React is a repo of [React](https://beta.reactjs.org/) components built for web projects on the Availity Portal.
-This site contains documentation on how to use those components.
+This site provides documentation on how to use those components.

 Many of the packages provided by `availity-react` are wrappers around common `reactstrap` components.
-If you can't find what you're looking for in these docs, we recommend looking at the [Reactstrap documentation](https://reactstrap.github.io).
+If you can't find what you're looking for in these docs, take a look at the [Reactstrap documentation](https://reactstrap.github.io).

 :::note
-If you can't find what you are looking for on any of the left sub menus try out the `search bar` at the top of every page that leverages [Algolia](https://www.algolia.com/) to provide lightning fast searches across all of our docs.
+Try the `search bar` at the top right of every page for faster browsing.
+The search bar leverages [Algolia](https://www.algolia.com/) to provide lightning fast searches across all our docs.
 :::

 ## Supported Browsers

-Packages in this repository are designed to work with the following browsers
+Packages in this repository work with

 - Google Chrome
 - Microsoft Edge